huseyindeniz/oar.apps.webspa/README.md

 5. Create a pull request to the <b>qa</b> branch.
 Don't forget, the <b>qa</b> branch will automatically run the unit tests when a PR created, and will reject if it fails.
 6. GO TO step 1:)

-The PR reviews will be made by this team also.
+The PR reviews are made by this team.
 When a PR accepted, changes will go to the <b>qa</b> branch.

+#### WebSPA App Dev Team Lead

+When the dev merges with the qa:

+1. Creates a pull reqest to the master branch if the milestone features completed.
+2. Merges the pull request on the master branch.

 ### WebSPA App QA TEAM